Add Data from a Load File

 Note: Digital Reef now restricts import and reprocessing of data to Projects using Parsing Library V2.
 You can no longer import, reindex, or reprocess data in a Parsing Library V1 Project.

 Users in a role with the appropriate permissions can import data from a load file.
-This process enables you to use a selected Connector (such as NFS or CIFS) to import a supported load file and build an index representation based on the information in the load file.
+This process enables you to use a selected Connector (such as NFS or CIFS, Microsoft Exchange, or SharePoint) to import a supported load file and build an index representation based on the information in the load file.

 Supported Load Files include the following:

-• A Character-Delimited File, such as a Concordance DAT file or a CSV file
+• A Concordance DAT file (character-delimited)

-• An EDRM XML load file
+• An XML file (assumed to be EDRM-compliant)

 Note: An imported Load File cannot be Shared across Projects in the Organization.